also/lead.js/docs/quickstart.md

 ## Sharing Your Work

 Next to any input cell, there's a "link" link.
 Clicking it will generate a link that runs the command in the cell.
 For our `randomWalkFunction` graph, the link would look like http://example.com/lead/?Z3JhcGggJ3JhbmRvbVdhbGtGdW5jdGlvbigiaGVsbG8td29ybGQiKSc%3D.
-You can sare this link with anyone who has access to your lead.js.
+You can share this link with anyone who has access to your lead.js.

 ## Key Bindings